Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Previous Studies on Reproducibility and Progress in Recommender Systems

 Later on, further research works `revisited' the effectiveness of traditional matrix factorization models.
 In~\cite{RendleKZK22Revisiting}, Rendle et al. reassessed the effectiveness of \iALS from 2008 for implicit feedback datasets.
 They found that \iALS, if properly tuned, was still competitive with much more recent models and at the same time benefited from better scalability.
 Most recently, Milogradskii et al.~\cite{RevisitingBPR2024} re-examined BPR~\cite{DBLP:conf/uai/RendleFGS09}, a popular learning-to-rank method from 2009.
 Their analyses revealed that BPR, if properly implemented and systematically tuned, can match the effectiveness of different state-of-the-art models of 2024, even though in the literature the results for BPR are often framed as mediocre.

 In search of the state-of-the-art for top-n recommendation models, Anelli et al.~\cite{anellitop2022} performed a study in the style of~\cite{ludewiglatifiumuai2020}, in which several models were evaluated in a common framework.
 Their experiment involved a dozen algorithms from different families and three frequently used datasets.
-We note that these datasets are relatively small, with the largest one comprising a bit more than half a million interactions.\footnote{After studying models with 100 million interactions in 2006 in the context of the Netflix Prize competition, the community has returned to comparably small datasets due to the limited scalability of many complex neural models.} For these datasets, it turned out that the latest neural models were not among the top-performing ones.
-Instead, the top positions were taken by heuristic neighborhood-based models and comparably simple linear models like \EASER~\cite{DBLP:conf/www/Steck19}, which on average performed best in this comparison.
+We note that these datasets are relatively small, with the largest one comprising a bit more than half a million interactions.\footnote{After studying models with 100 million interactions in 2006 in the context of the Netflix Prize competition, the community has returned to comparably small datasets due to the limited scalability of many complex neural models.} For these datasets, it turned out that the latest neural models were not among the most effective ones.
+Instead, the top positions were taken by heuristic neighborhood-based models and comparably simple linear models like \EASER~\cite{DBLP:conf/www/Steck19}, which on average was the most effective in this comparison.
 In a related study, Anelli et al.~\cite{Anelli2023Myth}~later on focused on a comparison of top-n recommendation models based on GNNs.
 Their study revealed that the relative effectiveness of the compared models, including traditional ones, varies across datasets.
 For some datasets, traditional and simpler models work surprisingly well.
-For others, however, at least some of the more complex GNN models outperform traditional ones.
+For others, however, at least some of the more complex GNN models were more effective than traditional ones.
 Interestingly, the best effectiveness of the GNN models is often achieved by UltraCGN~\cite{Mao2021UltraGCN}, which is much simpler than other GNN-based models.
 A related study on the use of \emph{heterogeneous} graph neural networks for knowledge-aware recommendation was presented in~\cite{Lv2021ProgressHGN}.
 In their work, the authors benchmark 12 models based on their original codes.
-Their study revealed that, differently from the literature, \emph{homogeneous} GNN models match or outperform heterogeneous GNN models when properly tuned.
+Their study revealed that, differently from the literature, \emph{homogeneous} GNN models exhibit either similar or better effectiveness compared to heterogeneous GNN models when properly tuned.

 Overall, our discussions in this section show that there is ample evidence in the literature that algorithm research may actually be stagnating.
 At least some parts of the reported progress in the literature may be an illusion and the result of methodologically flawed experiments, where well-tuned new models are compared with barely tuned or untuned baselines.
 The findings of our present analysis of diffusion recommendation models add to this evidence, and show that well-known problems still persist.